CMichael82/UtahPocketMonsters/README.md

 ## Trilogy Boot-Camp Project 2

 ### Objective:
-Create a RPG based on Pokemon (with a monster theme) using various technologies.
+Create a RPG (with a monster theme) using various technologies.

 ### About the Game: